What is Seasonal Affective Disorder (SAD)?

-Generally seasonal affective disorder is treated with anti-depressant medication, psychotherapy, or light therapy (photolight).
+Generally, seasonal affective disorder is treated with anti-depressant medication, psychotherapy, or light therapy (photolight).
 The best course of treatment for each person is something that should be discussed with your physician or mental health therapist.
-Anti-depressant medications are designed to target the neurotransmitters such serotonin (SSRI’s).
+Anti-depressant medications are designed to target neurotransmitters such as serotonin (SSRIs).
 Although SAD is more of a chemical imbalance, psychotherapy can help focus on negative thoughts and distortions.
 Light therapy is a specialized box that emits light that is about 25X brighter than normal lights used in a home.
 It’s recommended people use the light for 30 minutes a day.
-It seems the quantity, not the quality (lesser than actual sunlight), of light is what’s important.
+It seems the quantity, not the quality (lesser than actual sunlight), of light, is what’s important.
 Light therapy seems to have no identified negative side effects.

 To discuss seasonal depression with a provider, make an appointment today to meet with one of our therapists.